BlondeauJulien/Marmibon-recipe/README.md

 Context All:

-[] check the error response
+[X] check the error response

 [X] check that loading and other element appear or desapear appropriately if a catch error is used.
-[] Will need to check again the loading after the error because we can stop the loading directly in the response dispatch without error
+[X] Will need to check again the loading after the error because we can stop the loading directly in the response dispatch without error

-[] Put a loading for posting review
+[X] Put a loading for posting review

 ---- Backend ----

-[-] check the error sending for all route.
+[X] check the error sending for all route.
     [X] - errors sent and displayed on login and register errors + the login registercheck [X] -  errors create recipe
     [X] -  errors edit recipe